danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 :   *Figure 1.12: Create a new project with the GitLab web interface*

 1. Go to [Gitlab.com](Gitlab.com), then register an account by clicking "Register" on the navigation bar.
-2. To create a new project: Go to "Projects > New Project."
+2. To create a new project: Go to "Projects > New Project" (see Figure 1.12).
 3. Provide a project name and project description, and click "Public" if you want others to be able to access this project without any authentication.
 4. At this point you can also initialize a ReadMe within the repository by ticking the checkbox.
 5. A folder in your repository will then be created.